ukwa/domain-crawler/README.md

 **And, make sure the seeds file being submitted is in Unix format (not Windows).** To ensure this, convert via `dos2unix <winfile>`.

 The seeds list does not need to be in 'surt' format and does not need to be sorted in any way.
 To submit, run:
-* `./dc4-submit_seeds.sh <.env file> <seeds file>`
+* `nohup ./dc4-submit_seeds.sh <.env file> <seeds file> &`

 This script submits each line in the seeds file to the kafka `dc.tocrawl` queue (which should still be paused, though it should not be an issue if this isn't so).
-This will take some time to complete - a test run of 86,000 URLs took .
+This will take some time to complete - a test run of 86,000 URLs took many hours and the full Nominet list will take days.
+For this reason, the `dc4` script writes out a progress log file in the current directory.
+There is no long term use for this log, but it useful to be aware of progress whilst `dc4` is running.
+If appropriate, multiple `dc4` seed submissions can run in parallel (though watch the server performance carefully).
+Once the submissions have completed, the log can be deleted.

-After this has completed, set up log tailing if desired and unpause the heritrix crawler.
+After a seed submission has started, set up log tailing if desired and unpause the heritrix crawler.
 The kafka queues should show progress over time, as should the heritrix crawl.log.

+*At present, the `aws_dc2024/dc4-docker-compose.yaml` is not used.
+But as it should be required for file submission of seeds, it is left included in the directory.*

 ## Pause and Shutdown processes

-** INFORMATION NEEDED HERE - INCLUDING PAUSING, CHECKPOINTING, HERITRIX TERMINATE, AND DOCKER SERVICE OPERATIONS ** ** ALSO INFORMATION ABOUT ACTIONS TO TAKE BEFORE REBOOTING SERVER AND ON STARTUP **
+** IT IS ABSOLUTELY IMPERITIVE TO PAUSE AND CHECKPOINT THE CRAWLER BEFORE STOPPING FOR ANY REASON. **

+* To pause the crawler
+  - Use the UI and select 'Pause'.
+    This is likely to take a long time if the server is busy with many threads - give it as long as it needs, even if it is hours.
+If progress seems to have stopped (i.e., the server is idle and the heritrix logs show no activity) **STILL WAIT**.
+  - When the pause has completed, select 'checkpoint'.
+    If no checkpoint is successfully recorded, the next run will have to be from the previous checkpoint, and all state information will be lost.
+(Logically, any subsequent warcs created will remain.)

+* To stop the crawler
+  - After the pause and checkpoint have been completed, select 'terminate' in the heritrix ui.
+  - Via the terminal, stop the crawler stack `docker stack rm <crawl stack name>`

+Always allow time for each action to complete.
+Observe the logs if necessary to be confident of the status.

+## Restarting crawling

+As the domain crawler is currently using `docker`, this service is disabled from starting automatically on server boot (so to allow for any necessary remedial actions).
+When the server is ready to start crawling again, start docker by
+* `sudo systemctl start docker`

+Depending on the previous server state, docker may take 20+ minutes to start.
+Once completed and the server settles to low load, repeat the start up steps above (**ensuring no 'z' development scripts are used, and the kakfa queues need not be created again**).

+As 'docker swarm' is currently used, once docker starts, the 'dc_kafka' services should already have started.
+(If not, use `dc1` as above to restart again.)
+Then start the crawler components using `dc3` as above.